Utility bills in the UK: how are they calculated?

 If you’re on a Standard Variable Tariff

 When you don’t have an energy contract, you will be put on a Standard Variable Tariff by default.
 It’s what you’ll be charged for your energy usage when you move to a new place or when your previous energy contract ends.
-This tariff can change in cost at any time, but it cannot be higher than the Energy Price Guarantee.
-Currently, Standard Variable Tariffs are one of the most affordable energy tariffs you can get in the UK.
+This tariff can change in cost at any time, but it cannot be higher than the Energy Price Cap.
+In turn, the price cap is adjusted every three months.

 What is a Standard Credit Meter, Pre-Payment Meter and Smart Meter?
 Learn more here